barbecacov/yolov3.pytorch-1/README.md

 # yolov3.pytorch

-**❗ ATTENTION** 2018/09/25 This repo is under construction, only used for personal backup use now
+**❗ ATTENTION** 2018/09/25 This repo is under construction, only used for personal use

 This repository contains code for a object detector based on [YOLOv3: An Incremental Improvement](https://pjreddie.com/media/files/papers/YOLOv3.pdf), implemented in PyTorch.
 This repository is based on [ayooshkathuria/pytorch-yolo-v3](https://github.com/ayooshkathuria/pytorch-yolo-v3).
 I re-implemented it in PyTorch for better readability and re-useablity.

-## 🌲 File Tree
+## File Tree 🌲

 ```bash
 .